pretix/pretix-docs/docs/topics/scan.md

 Once you click :btn:Save:, you will be taken to a page displaying a QR code.
 Scan the QR code with the camera or hardware scanner while on the setup screen of pretixSCAN.

-If you have trouble scanning the QR code, there is an alternative solution:
+If you cannot scan the QR code, there is an alternative solution:
 Tap the three button menu in the top right corner of the pretixSCAN app and then tap "Manual setup".
 Enter the system URL and token displayed in the pretix backend below the QR code.

 ![Screen in pretixSCAN, asking you to choose the event for which you want to scan tickets.](../assets/screens/scan/select-event.png "Select event screenshot")

 Once you scanned the QR code or entered the token successfully, the app will ask you to select the event for which you want to scan tickets.
-Check the event in the list or in the calendar and tap :btn:OK:.
+Select the event in the list or in the calendar and tap :btn:OK:.

+If you want to scan tickets for multiple events at the same time, check the box next to "Expert mode".
+In most cases, scanning tickets for one event at a time is enough.
+Do not enable expert mode if you do not want to scan tickets for multiple events simultaneously.
 Then, select a check-in list and tap :btn:OK: again.
 The app will now land you on the main screen and start downloading event data from the server in the background.